📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 By the way, everyone is welcome to attend—we don’t check age cards!
 So, feel free to join us or drop in for a visit anytime.

-If your gift is specifically for a man or woman, please label it accordingly; if it’s suitable for anyone, no label is needed.
-Along with the Swap, we’ll enjoy our usual activities—coffee/tea, snacks, devotional time, and prayer.
+The third meeting was on December 16th.
+Hosts: Judy Wood & Pauline Ward.
+We had a Yankee Swap!
+Each person attending brought a wrapped gift valued at $10 or less.
+In a swap, everyone select a gift, with opportunities to trade for another as they’re revealed—until everyone ends up with one.
+If the gift is specifically for a man or woman, it should be labeled accordingly; if it’s suitable for anyone, no label is needed.
+Along with the Swap, we enjoyed our usual activities—coffee/tea, snacks, devotional time, and prayer.

-Looking Ahead to 2026
+Looking Ahead

 Going bowling